reactjs/react.dev/src/content/reference/react/cache.md

 <Canary>
 * `cache` is only for use with [React Server Components](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components).
 See [frameworks](https://react.dev/learn/start-a-new-react-project#bleeding-edge-react-frameworks) that support React Server Components.

-* `cache` is currently only available in React’s [Canary](https://react.dev/community/versioning-policy#canary-channel) and [experimental](https://react.dev/community/versioning-policy#experimental-channel) channels.
+* `cache` is only available in React’s [Canary](https://react.dev/community/versioning-policy#canary-channel) and [experimental](https://react.dev/community/versioning-policy#experimental-channel) channels.
 Please ensure you understand the limitations before using `cache` in production.
 Learn more about [React's release channels here](/community/versioning-policy#all-release-channels).
 </Canary>

 <Intro>